Calculate the FHA Mortgage You Qualify For and Connect with Top Lenders

 Down Payment on an FHA Loan

 The FHA mortgage program only requires a down payment of 3.5% of the property purchase price.
 Saving money to pay for a down payment is one of the biggest obstacles to buying a home so enabling borrowers to qualify for a mortgage with such a low down payment is a huge benefit.
 Borrowers can also combine an FHA mortgage with a home buyer assistance grant to pay for a down payment or closing costs, enabling you to purchase a home with minimal personal financial contribution.
 Although borrowers are required to pay an extra upfront and monthly FHA mortgage insurance premium (MIP), the FHA mortgage program makes owning a home possible for more people.
+Use our FHA Mortgage Qualification Calculator to understand how your down payment impacts your loan amount and monthly payment.

 More Flexible Program Eligibility Requirements